min2ha/ukwa-site/content/target/41599/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister's Office:  PM speech on the short-term economic impact of a vote to leave the EU

 The Prime Minister and the Chancellor spoke at B&Q headquarters, Eastleigh about the short-term economic impact of a vote to leave the EU.